Want to know to save an indoor plant dying? Just stop doing these 15 things that kill your houseplants!

 10. Poor air circulation and lack of humidity

-Poor air circulation is the major cause why the houseplants die.
-In this condition, the infestation of pests, rot and fungal diseases affect the plants.
+Poor air circulation is the primary cause of why the houseplants die.
+In this condition, the infestation of pests, rot, and fungal diseases affect the plants.
 Similarly, lack of humidity turns the leaf tips brown and dry.

 A Tip: Read our informative article to learn how to increase air circulation for indoor plants.
-Misting the plants on a regular basis helps in increasing the humidity.
+Misting the plants regularly helps in increasing the humidity.
 Find out ways to increase humidity for houseplants here.